AvantikaI/osproject1/README.md

 3. Each file is passed to a separate thread for encryption.
 4. Encrypted files are saved to the output folder.

----

 ## 🛠 Technologies Used

-- Language: C++ / Python
+- Language:  Python
 - Encryption: AES / XOR
-- Threads: C++ std::thread or Python threading module
+- Threads:  Python threading module
 - I/O: File handling, directory traversal

----

 ## 📦 Usage Example